Data Processing Agreement

 The following categories of Data Subjects are affected by the processing:

-• Dashboard users: Franchise owners, managers, and employees who access the analytics platform
+• Dashboard users: Owners, managers, and employees who access the analytics platform

 • Spa clients: End customers of the Controller's spa locations whose data is extracted from the Controller's spa management software for analytics